Creating this book was such a labor of love.

 Three years later, I approached my local art school and talked them into letting me concoct a radically different sort of art class, where pleasure was ranked over perfection, where humor was more important than technique.
 By keeping the same trajectory of art-skill improvement, but with a gentler velocity, students found they actually progressed faster and with far less discomfort.
 At least some of them did.
 The challenge was that I never had quite enough time with them.
 A three-hour class, or even a series of three classes, just didn’t give them a chance to really catch the playful bug I was trying to instill in them.

-In January 2020 I stopped teaching for a series of reasons.
-Three months later the planet began experiencing the pandemic and subsequent isolation.
+Fast forward to 2020: in January I stopped teaching for a series of reasons.
+Three months later the planet began experiencing a pandemic and subsequent isolation.
 A few months after that, it crossed my mind that those art school lesson plans could be fleshed-out and turned into a book that would educate and entertain people for far longer than three hours, at a fraction of the cost of a single in-person class.

-“Look at That!” will be available on Amazon as an ebook and a paperback as of November 22nd 2020 if all goes to plan.
+“Look at That!” is now, finally, available on Amazon as an ebook and a paperback.
 (FYI: I prefer the paperback because facing pages stay where they belong, as do the illustrations, but that may be just me!)

 In the world of art instruction books, I saw a real need for a user-friendly, unintimidating volume, a place where readers would not get lost in a deluge of details.
 “Look at That!” is a 72-page step-by-step book with 36 illustrations, to guide and entertain you as you enter this wonderful world of seeing-and-sketching.
 It is small but powerful–it contains plenty of instruction and inspiration to keep you going for a very long time.

-PS- If you would like a quick peek at one of the exercises found on page 40, click on the link here .
+PS- If you would like a quick peek at one of the exercises found on page 40, click here .
 There you can sign up to instantly receive a downloadable PDF to start practicing right away!